drape-io/terraform-null-context/README.md

 us-east-1 = use1
 eu-central-1 = euc1

-# TODO:
+# KMS Alias
-need to support kms alias as well...
+Sometimes you need a slash based id as well.
+We support this through the output `id_slash_full`.

 ```
 alias/drape/prod/lambda